-The Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our 2020 Annual Report was first being mailed on or before August 14, 2020 to all stockholders entitled to vote at the Annual Meeting.
+The Notice of Internet Availability of Proxy Materials (the 'Notice') containing instructions on how to access this proxy statement and our 2022 Annual Report was first being mailed on or before May 2, 2022, to all stockholders entitled to vote at the Annual Meeting.

-IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING: This proxy statement, the accompanying proxy card or voting instruction card and our 2020 Annual Report are also available at www.colonialstock.com/GlobalCleanEnergy2020.
+IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING: This proxy statement, the accompanying proxy card or voting instruction card and our 2022 Annual Report are also available at www.colonialstock.com/GlobalCleanEnergy2022.

 The Notice also contains instructions on how you can elect to receive a printed copy of the proxy statement and Annual Report.
 The Annual Report is not to be considered part of the soliciting materials.
 If you received paper copies of these proxy materials, included with such materials is a proxy card or a voting instruction card from your bank, broker or other nominee for the Annual Meeting.
-If you received the Notice, it will contain instructions on how to access and review the proxy materials online, how to obtain a paper or electronic copy of such materials, as well as instructions on how to vote at the Annual Meeting, over the Internet or by mail.
+If you received the Notice, it contains instructions on how to access and review the proxy materials online, how to obtain a paper or electronic copy of such materials, as well as instructions on how to vote at the Annual Meeting, over the Internet or by mail.

-Record Date; Shares Entitled To Vote; Vote Required To Approve The Proposals
+Record Date; Shares Entitled to Vote; Vote Required To Approve The Proposals

-The Board has fixed the close of business on July 31, 2020, the Record Date, as the date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
-On the Record Date, 358,499,606 shares of our common stock, \$0.001 par value per share ("Common Stock"), were issued and outstanding, and 13,000 shares of Series B Convertible Preferred Stock, \$0.001 par value per share (the "Series B Preferred Stock"), were issued and outstanding.
+The Board has fixed the close of business on April 27, 2022, the Record Date, as the date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+On the Record Date, 42,273,933 shares of our Common Stock, \$0.001 par value per share ("Common Stock") were issued and outstanding, representing all of the outstanding shares of our capital stock.
 Each outstanding share of Common Stock is entitled to one vote on each proposal submitted to vote at the Annual Meeting.
-Holders of shares of the Series B Preferred Stock will be entitled to vote 909.09 shares of Common Stock with respect to each share they hold, which equals the number of shares of Common Stock into which each share of Series B Preferred Stock would have been convertible if such conversion had taken place on the Record Date.
-As of the Record Date, the Series B Preferred Stock was convertible into, and will be entitled to vote, 11,818,181 shares of Common Stock.
-Stockholders do not have cumulative voting rights.
+On the record date, 145,000 shares of our Series C Preferred Stock (the "Series C Preferred") were outstanding.
+However, except as otherwise required by law, the holders of shares of Series C Preferred do not have the right to vote at the Annual Meeting with respect to their shares of Series C Preferred.

 A majority of the issued and outstanding shares entitled to vote, represented either in person or by proxy, is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 In the absence of a quorum, the Annual Meeting may be postponed from time to time until stockholders holding the requisite number of shares are represented in person or by proxy.
-Broker "non-votes" and abstentions will be counted towards a quorum at the Annual Meeting, but will not count as votes for or against Proposal I, Proposal II, Proposal IV or Proposal V. As to Proposal VI, broker non-votes and abstentions will have the same effect as a vote against such proposals.
-A "non-vote" occurs when a broker or other nominee holding shares for a beneficial owner votes on one proposal but does not vote on another proposal because the broker does not have discretionary voting power and has not received instructions from the beneficial owner.
-If a quorum is present, the proposals presented in this proxy statement will be approved by the following votes (our Common Stock and Series B Preferred Stock voting together as a single class):
+Our Bylaws provide that directors are elected by a plurality of the votes cast by shares entitled to vote.
+Broker "non-votes" and abstentions will be counted towards a quorum at the Annual Meeting but will not count as votes for or against Proposal II, Proposal III, Proposal IV.
+A "non-vote" occurs when a broker or other nominee holding shares for a beneficial-owner votes on one proposal but does not vote on another proposal because the broker does not have discretionary voting power and has not received instructions from the beneficial owner.
+If a quorum is present, the proposals presented in this proxy statement will be approved by the following votes: